DanielCreggOrganization/w10-lab-polymorphism-danielcregg/README.md

 Based on this information, it determines at compile time (before the program runs) which method should be called.
 If no matching method is found, you'll get a compilation error.

-### DIY Exercise: MessageFormatter
+### DIY Exercise: Shop Price Calculator

+Create a price calculator for a small shop that needs to handle various types of discounts.
+Your calculator should help the shop owner quickly determine final prices after applying different combinations of discounts.

-Create a class MessageFormatter that demonstrates method overloading:
+Create a PriceCalculator class with these overloaded methods:

-1. Create methods that format messages in different ways:
+1. Create methods to calculate prices in different scenarios:
-   - format(String message) - returns message in uppercase
-   - format(String message, boolean uppercase) - returns message in upper or lowercase
-   - format(String message, String prefix) - returns message with prefix
-   - format(String message, String prefix, String suffix) - returns message with prefix and suffix
+   * calculatePrice(double basePrice) - returns the regular price with no discount
+   * calculatePrice(double basePrice, double discountPercent) - returns price after applying a percentage discount
+   * calculatePrice(double basePrice, boolean hasStudentId) - returns price with student discount ($5 off with valid ID)
+   * calculatePrice(double basePrice, double discountPercent, boolean hasStudentId) - returns price with both percentage and student discounts applied

-2. In your main method, demonstrate calling each version of the format method with appropriate arguments.
+2. In your main method:
+   * Create a test case with an item priced at $50.00
+   * Show how the price changes with:
+     - No discount
+     - 10% discount
+     - Student discount
+     - Both 10% discount and student discount
+   * Print all results clearly showing which discount was applied

+This exercise will help you understand how method overloading can solve real business problems by handling different discount scenarios with clearly named methods.

 ## 3. Reference Type Conversions

 ### Learning Objective